-Attributes, also known as characteristics, properties, parameters, or traits, are anything that can describe a distinguishing feature of an object, resource, unit, avatar, or almost any other game element).
+Attributes–also known as characteristics, properties, parameters, aspects, or traits–are anything that can describe a distinguishing feature of an object, resource, unit, or avatar (or almost any other game element).
 In the most basic form, an attribute is used to describe an inherit characteristic of something.

-- Functional: Attributes (or modifiers) that have a direct affect on the game can be considered functional (such as a player-character’s “attack score”).
+- Functional: Attributes that have a direct affect on the game can be considered functional (such as a player-character’s “attack score”).

 - Characterization: These are core attributes that are fundamental to an avatar, unit, or object.
 Typically these attributes are permanently-assigned to that unit.
 This is not to say that the value of the attributes cannot change, but rather that the attribute is mandatory.

 - Status: Attributes and modifiers that define the present state of an object or avatar (e.g. its position, speed, condition, etc).
 These attributes may (or may not) be temporary in nature; and tend to change more frequently than characterization attributes.

 See the main article.

 - Static: The value of the modifier or attribute is unchanging, remaining at its original value.
 Note that the characteristic may (or may not) be malleable to outside influences (e.g. a magic spell may be able to alter the static value of a character’s strength attribute).

 - Random: The value of the modifier is randomly (or pseudo-randomly) chosen, then applied (e.g. a shield that provides +1d6 defense).